lorenzo-asquini/RAM-with-Arduino/README.md

 `BitHandler bits[3];   ---> The number of bits in your configuration`

-You can also find an example on how to do something more with you RAM in the [RAM-example folder](RAM-example) where the script writes something new in the RAM every 5 seconds after checking that the RAM contains the correct informations
+You can also find an example on how to do something more with you RAM in the [RAM-Example folder](RAM-Example) where the script writes something new in the RAM every 5 seconds after checking that the RAM contains the correct informations

 ## Project Status